arreej/arreej/README.md

 ### Hi there, I'm Areej!

-Welcome to my GitHub!
-I'm a creative and driven **web developer** with a passion for building dynamic, responsive web applications using **Angular**.
-I turn static designs into engaging user experiences, all while keeping clean, reusable code at the heart of everything I do.
+I'm a creative and driven developer with a passion for crafting dynamic, responsive web applications.
+I transform static designs into interactive user experiences, while ensuring clean, maintainable, and reusable code.

 ---